robertdebock/ansible-role-rsyslog/README.md

 # If rsylog_remote is set, destination port to use.
 rsyslog_remote_port: 514

+# rsyslog_fileowner: syslog

+# rsyslog_filegroup: adm

-# Set the mode for new directories; only available in legacy template.
+# Set the mode for new directories.
 rsyslog_dircreatemode: "0700"

-# Set the mode for new files; only available in legacy template.
+# Set the mode for new files.
 rsyslog_filecreatemode: "0644"

 # Set the mods enabled